Voter Information

 Change of name

-If a voter’s name has changed, due to marriage, divorce or a legal name change, this change must be done in person at our office.
+If a voter’s name has changed, due to marriage, divorce, or a legal name change, this change must be done in person at our office.
 Please bring with you the proof of the name change, i.e. certified marriage certificate, certified court order.
-You may also change your name at any scheduled supervisor of the checklist meeting.
+You may also change your name at any scheduled Supervisor of the Checklist meeting.

 Citizen's Petitions for the Annual Town Election

 A citizen petition is a way for a resident to put something on the Town Meeting Warrant if it is not addressed through the budget, i.e., paving roads, installing streetlights, etc. Citizen petitions require 25 signatures of registered Windham voters per RSA 39:3.
 Petitions are due on the second (2nd) Tuesday in January in accordance with RSA 40:13.
 The RSA also states that the Selectmen shall insert the petitioned article with only such minor textual changes as may be required.
-All names will be reviewed by the Town Clerk to verify that signers are registered voters.
+All names will be reviewed by the Town Clerk to verify the signers are registered voters.
 We cannot write the petition for you, and it is your responsibility to determine the costs, if any, associated with your petition.

 Petitioned articles must be submitted to the Board of Selectmen/Town Clerk's Department prior to the deadline to be considered for the Annual Town Election.